acudoc/udacity_repo/README.md

-# One More Simple Git Cheatsheet
+# One More Git Cheatsheet

 #### This page will include study resources as I prepare to the Github Foundation Certification in Feburary